 assembly through the lens of biogeographic and evolutionary history.
 The approaches I use include phylogenetic studies of speciation and niche evolution, observational studies of plant community structure along climate and soil gradients, and experimental studies of plant-soil interactions.
 Most recently, I have combined biogeographic, experimental, and molecular investigations of coastal grassland plant and soil communities to test unresolved hypotheses about the role of phylogeny in community assembly.

-I completed my PhD in 2010 with Dr. Susan Harrison at the University of California, Davis, on habitat specialization and community assembly of plants on serpentine soils.
-In 2011, I completed a one-year postdoc with Dr. Harrison and the CA Dept. of Fish and Game, Biogeographic Data Branch, on climate change vulnerability of rare plants.
+I completed my PhD with Dr. Susan Harrison at the University of California, Davis, on habitat specialization and community assembly of plants on serpentine soils.
+I also completed a one-year postdoc with the CA Dept. of Fish and Wildlife, Biogeographic Data Branch, on climate change vulnerability of rare plants.
 Currently, I am a postdoc with Dr. Sharon Strauss at UC Davis.